medialab/webclim_propagation_graphs_facebook/README.md

 cd webclim_analyses
 pip install -r requirements.txt
 ```
-You should also export the two following tables in a CSV format from the Science Feedback database, and add the date:
+You should export the two following tables in a CSV format from the Science Feedback Airtable database, add the day's date in their name, and put them in the `raw_data` folder:
 * "Appearances-Grid view 15_05_2020.csv"
 * "Reviews _ Fact-checks-Grid view 15_05_2020.csv"

-And put them in the `raw_data` folder.

-You should finally get a crowdtangle token and write it in a `config.json` file similar to the `config.json.example` file
+You should also get a crowdtangle token and write it in a `config.json` file similar to the `config.json.example` file
 (except that you should write the token value instead of "blablabla").

 ### Run the analysis topic by topic